g3arshift/Space-Engineers-Mod-Manager/README.md

 Currently tested on Windows 10 and 11.
-It functions with Linux but there are minor UI bugs.
+It should function on Linux, but there are minor UI bugs, and it has not been as thoroughly tested.

 Gear Shift - Developer